 Stillaguamish River Basin

-This trip was my second time in the South Fork Stillaguamish River Basin.
-But not much has changed in three years.
-There are lots of brush and rock debris here.
-So other than peak baggers, the area doesn’t see many visitors.
+It was my second time going through the basin.
+But not much has changed in three years as the massive brush, and rock debris here remained.
+Apart from peak baggers, the area doesn’t see many visitors.

-We located the hidden trail right before crossing the Stillaguamish River.
-Then we started going southbound.
-But we only hiked several hundred feet on the path before the slide alder appeared.
+Like before, we found the hidden trail by the Stillaguamish River crossing.
+From there, we made our way south.
+But we only hiked several hundred feet before the slide alder overtook the path.

 See more trip photos here.